pvass24/k8s-kadence/kind-install/README.md

   sudo mv ./kind /usr/local/bin/
   ```

-### Step 2: Cluster Configuration
+### Step 2: Cluster Configuration(On macOS/ Windows/Linux)
   Create a file named kind-config.yaml and copy the contents below into it.
-This configuration sets up a cluster with one control-plane node and three worker nodes.
+This configuration sets up a cluster with one control-plane node and twwo worker nodes.

-- **On macOS and Windows:**
+- **Create Config File:**
   ```sh
   kind: Cluster
   apiVersion: kind.x-k8s.io/v1alpha4